bismuth subsalicylate, metronidazole, and tetracycline (cont.)

-What should I discuss with my healthcare provider before taking bismuth subsalicylate, metronidazole, and tetracycline (Helidac)?
+What should I discuss with my healthcare provider before taking Helidac (Helidac)?

-FDA pregnancy category D. Do not use bismuth subsalicylate, metronidazole, and tetracycline if you are pregnant.
+FDA pregnancy category D. Do not use this medicine if you are pregnant.
 It could harm the unborn baby.
 Tetracycline can cause permanent tooth discoloration later in life and can also affect a child's growth.
-Use effective birth control, and tell your doctor if you become pregnant during treatment.

 Tetracycline can make birth control pills less effective.
-Ask your doctor about using a non-hormone method of birth control (such as a condom, diaphragm, spermicide) to prevent pregnancy while taking bismuth, subsalicylate, and tetracycline.
+Ask your doctor about using non-hormonal birth control (condom, diaphragm with spermicide) to prevent pregnancy while taking Helidac.

 Metronidazole and tetracycline can pass into breast milk and may harm a nursing baby.
-Do not use this medication without telling your doctor if you are breast-feeding a baby.
+You should not breast-feed while using this medicine.

 Chew and swallow the bismuth subsalicylate tablets.

 Do not chew the metronidazole or tetracycline pills.
 Swallow each pill whole.